This article was updated on September 18, 2018.

 You hire people because you want them to work, but it's the time off that makes them want to work for you.
 Don't skimp on vacation if you want to attract the best talent and help ensure they return to the office fully refreshed.
 It's important to offer a competitive plan and encourage your employees to use it.
 If you offer vacation days but guilt-trip employees into working when they should be lounging on the beach, you likely won't retain them.
 They'll look for a better offer from a company that encourages time off.

-Implementing the right benefits strategies can help make a difference in your recruiting and retention.
+Implementing the right benefits packages can help make a difference in your recruiting and retention.
 Don't underestimate their value.